 - Art direction.

-The main objective was to increase online sales through TireGet.com, create a brand awareness for privately branded tires, and a seamless user experience for search, purchase, and delivery.
+The main objective was to increase online sales through TireGet.com, create brand awareness for privately branded tires, and a seamless user experience for search, purchase, and delivery.

 The Project’s Approach

 Our first strategy with TireGet was to acknowledge their business model and what problems they were trying to solve.
 Typically, customers come with a biased solution, in this case, “Re-designing” the website and a series of new integrations to the e-commerce platform.
-As soon as possible, we intervened with key questions to understand what were they really trying to solve and what was the expected success after completing these requirements.
+As soon as possible, we intervened with key questions to understand what they were really trying to solve and the expected success after completing these requirements.

 The more you engage with your users, the easier it is to understand what you are building for them.

 We conducted our evaluation based on Nielsen’s Heuristics and adding a series of assessments and metrics tailored to the project.
-In the process, we analyze several categories: Homepage, Checkout processes, Search, Trust and Credibility among others.
+In the process, we analyze several categories: Homepage, Checkout processes, Search, Trust, and Credibility, among others.

 The results, after extensive analysis, were clear on the weak points of the website and the priorities of each group of problems.
 Followed by a series of recommendations that we launched as a hypothesis of our heuristic analysis.

 We proceeded with our Testing Plan based main problems detected: product search, navigation/information architecture, recognition of product specifications, account registration, complete the checkout process, online shop confidence.
-Our user screening was based on Proto-Personas information and for better agility, choosing UserTesting.com platform.
+Our user screening was based on Proto-Personas information and better agility, choosing the UserTesting.com platform.

 Evidence-based design allows us to reach the essence of design, everything else is decoration.